 If you live in California and have been researching Medicare Supplement plans then you probably have heard of the “California Birthday Rule.”
-This rule is unique to CA and has to do with your Medicare Supplement plan.
-The CA Birthday Rule allows folks who currently have a Medicare Supplement plan to change companies, to a plan of equal or lesser benefit, each year, around their birthday, without having to answer any health questions.
+This rule is unique to CA and can be very handy when shopping Medigap rates.

-In just about every other state (besides Oregon and Missouri), you can only change Medigap plans by answering health questions and getting approved in health underwriting.
+In just about every other state you can only change Medigap plans by answering health questions and getting approved in health underwriting.
 The main reason someone would want to change plans is to take advantage of lower rates.
 In CA there are over 20 different insurance companies offering the same Medicare Supplement plans.
 The only difference between them is the price.

 Because of this rule, it can make sense to start on Plan F in you live in CA. I am a big advocate for Plan G, as it saves you more money in the long run.
 However, in California, starting on Plan F allows you to move down to Plan G on your birthday the following year or at any point in the future.

 Using the CA Birthday Rule, the new policy would take effect on the 1st of the month AFTER the birthday.
 So, with most companies, the price of the new policy would reflect your new age (1 year older).

 The application can be done the month before the birthday or the month after but the effective date (almost) always has to be after the birthday.

 - Has to be done around your birthday each year

 - Can only move to a plan of equal or lesser benefit (F to F, F to G, G to N, etc)

 - Recently extended to 60 days after your birthday, (from 30 days).

 - The effective date has to be after the birthday, so the new premium will reflect your new age.